 That means you may earn active zone minutes when raking the leaves, performing household chores and housework like vacuuming your home, mowing the lawn, or even climbing up a flight (or two) of stairs.

-Conversely, to earn Fitbit Active Minutes, you must first meet the minimum threshold of constantly moving for 10 minutes or more.
+Conversely, you must first meet the minimum threshold of constantly moving for 10 minutes or more to earn Fitbit Active Minutes.

 Active Zone Minutes are personalized fitness!

 Another awesome feature of Fitbit’s active zone minutes is that they personalize to you.
-Since Fitbit uses your heart rate information, your active zone minutes are personalized based on both your age AND your fitness level.
+Since Fitbit uses your heart rate information, your active zone minutes are personalized based on your age and fitness level.

-What sends your heart rate into a fat burn, cardio, or peak heart rate is different from another person–and active zone minutes accounts for that.
+What sends your heart rate into a fat burn, cardio, or peak heart rate is different from another person–and active zone minutes account for that.